Sh0ckFR/french-ezines/README.md

 | XIII | N/A  | N/A |
 | Zone 51 | N/A  | N/A |

+All the list will be updated in few days with all informations, just be patient please

 # How to deploy it

 Just clone this repository and place its contents in a webroot with PHP enabled and directory listing activated.